 You can also use Excel’s VALUE function.
-If numbers are formatted as text and you use VALUE function on them, you will get the numbers.
+If numbers are formatted as text and you use the VALUE function on them, you will get the numbers.

-Take a look at the following image, you will get the idea of how Excel VALUE function works.
+Take a look at the following image, you will get an idea of how the Excel VALUE function works.

 Let’s now apply the VALUE function on our text formatted numbers with leading zeros.